4D-Editor: Interactive Object-level Editing in Dynamic Neural Radiance Fields via Semantic Distillation: Method

 \subsection{Editing Module}

 After the object segmentation, for each editing object, we can obtain two sampling point sets: $\mathcal{T}$ inside the object and $\mathcal{S}$ outside.
-Then, we can edit specific object as follows:
+We can edit the specific object as follows:

-\textbf{Remove.} Removing one object in a dynamic NeRF, actually means that we need to treat the object as transparent in order to expose the background behind the object.
+\textbf{Remove.} Removing one object in a hybrid semantic radiance field, actually means that we need to treat the object as transparent in order to expose the background behind the object.
 For sampling point $t_i \in \mathcal{T}$ of a static object, we set the density $\sigma^s(t_i) = 0$, so that the point will be ignored during volume rendering.
 As for the dynamic object, we not only set density $\sigma^d(t_i) = 0$ but also set blending weight $b(t_i)=1$.
 This is because we expect the dynamic object removal operation not to affect the static field.

-\textbf{Filter.} To filter an object from a dynamic NeRF, we set $\sigma(s_i) = 0$ where $s_i \in \mathcal{S}$, which means making all points outside the object invisible.
+\textbf{Filter.} To filter an object from a hybrid semantic radiance field, we set $\sigma(s_i) = 0$ where $s_i \in \mathcal{S}$, which means making all points outside the object invisible.